shaik1002/biggitlabbomb/doc/ci/runners/runners_scope.md

 You can clean up group runners that have been inactive for more than three months.

-Group runners are those that were created in a specific group.
+Group runners are those that were created at the group level.

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Settings > CI/CD**.